Scroll

 On This Page

 More and more patients are electing to choose an advanced intraocular lens (IOL) implant to correct their vision after cataract surgery.
-We educate all patients on IOL options including monofocal IOL, toric monofocal implants for astigmatism correction and presbyopia-correcting implants that address provide favorable distance, intermediate, and near vision.
-We find that when a patient chooses a traditional monofocal implant, they are at peace, because they were educated on all the options and feel that they made an informed decision.
+We educate all patients on IOL options including monofocal IOL, toric monofocal implants for astigmatism correction, light adjustable lenses, and presbyopia-correcting implants that provide favorable distance, intermediate, and near vision.

 On This Page